 Regional collaboration can take many forms: sharing of water supplies and infrastructure; treatment and water resource allocation agreements; advocacy for water policy issues and legislation; emergency response roles and responsibilities; joint procurement and bidding; alignment of organization policies and procedures; shared use of infrastructure; resources and personnel; joint governance and leadership; public-private partnerships; and restructuring and/or consolidation/acquisition.

 AWWA recognizes that any regional collaboration must support local needs and be consistent with contemporary management practices.
 At the same time, AWWA emphasizes the need for utilities to operate as self‐sustaining organizations whose management practices and structures are sensitive to local conditions.
 Successful regional collaborations should be structured to enhance service to customers, establish a workable balance between responsibility and authority, and equitably address the needs of all the parties and stakeholders involved, whether public or private.

 Practices specified in this policy statement are consistent with all other pertinent AWWA policy statements.

 Adopted by the Board of Directors June 15, 1980, reaffirmed Jan.
-25, 1987, revised Jan.
-31, 1993, June 21, 1998, Jan.
-18, 2004, Jan.
+25, 1987, and revised Jan.
+31, 1993, and June 21, 1998, and Jan.
+18, 2004, and Jan.
 25, 2009, and Jan.
-25, 2015.
+25, 2015, and April 19, 2019.